Empower Your Children With These 101 Expert-Approved Affirmations

-Here's how and why to introduce affirmations to your children, and 33 positive mantras to have them try.
+Here's how and why to introduce affirmations to your children, along with 101 powerful ones to have them try first.

 What are affirmations?

-If you're unfamiliar, saying affirmations is a positive thinking tool wherein you repeat positive declarations about yourself or your experience.
+Saying affirmations is a way to practice positive thinking.
+It usually calls for repeating positive declarations about yourself or your experience.

 The idea is to start getting yourself in a mindset where you can catch negative thoughts happening and meet them with positive ones.
-Eventually, you'll start to believe all the good things you say about yourself and embody them in real time.
+Eventually, you'll start to believe more of the good things you say about yourself and embody them in real-time.

 For children, affirmations can be just as useful as they are for adults.
-Social development and challenges in school are tough on a child, so it's important they learn how to combat negative thoughts about themselves.
+Social development and challenges in school are tough on a child, so it's important they learn how to combat negative thoughts about themselves and build resiliency.

 As licensed psychotherapist Annette Nunez, M.S., Ph.D., tells mbg, "If we can teach a child how to start thinking positively at a young age, it changes how children view their world and also helps with their inner dialogue.
 If we don't work on that from a young age, we start thinking negatively."

 And as author and mental health expert Aline Milfort, M.S., MHS, adds, "Affirmations provide confidence and lead to motivation.
 They also teach the child how to implement those affirmations when something negative happens, even when their parent isn't around."

 To get started using affirmations with your child, Nunez says that affirmation cards can be effective.
 Together, you could DIY your own cards after brainstorming a few affirmations that feel helpful and relevant.